 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 You can find turquoise, geodes, gold, quartz, obsidian, agates, various fossils, opals, calcite crystals, tourmaline, jasper, jade, silver, barite crystals, and many other things.
-Some of the best rockhounding locations in South Dakota are Custer County, and the Black Hills regions, among several other places.
+Some of the best rockhounding locations in South Dakota are Custer County and the Black Hills regions, among several different places.

-If you are interested in checking out the best rockhounding book about rockhounding in South Dakota you can find it by clicking here (Amazon link).
+If you want to check out the best book about rockhounding in South Dakota, you can find it here (Amazon link).

 Best Rockhounding Locations in South Dakota